 Claiming the SpreadEx Welcome Offer - How to Get Involved

-With this British-based bookie, a £10 qualifying wager lands bettors a rewarding £60 free bet, £45 of which can be used on football markets.
+With this British-based bookie, a £10 qualifying wager lands bettors a rewarding £100 free bet, most of which can be used on football markets.

-Claiming the offer is straightforward: no promo code is required, the sign-up process is quick, and a portion of the £60 free bet is available within 24 hours of the qualifying wager settling.
+Claiming the offer is straightforward: no promo code is required and the sign-up process is quick.

 Take advantage of SpreadEx’s lucrative offer by following our step-by-step guide: